ellaellen/getdata006/CodeBook.md

+The dataset includes the following files:

+'README.txt'

+'features_info.txt': Shows information about the variables used on the feature vector.

+'features.txt': List of all features.

+'activity_labels.txt': Links the class labels with their activity name.

+'train/X_train.txt': Training set.

+'train/y_train.txt': Training labels.

+'test/X_test.txt': Test set.

+'test/y_test.txt': Test labels.

+The following files are available for the train and test data.
+Their descriptions are equivalent.

 train/X_train.txt with test/X_test.txt -- the result is a 10299 x 561 data frame, as in the original description ("Number of Instances: 10299" and "Number of Attributes: 561")

 train/subject_train.txt with test/subject_test.txt -- the result is a 10299 x 1 data frame with subject IDs,

 train/y_train.txt with test/y_test.txt -- the result is also a 10299 x 1 data frame with activity IDs.

+'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+Every row shows a 128 element vector.
+The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.

+'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

+'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
+The units are radians/second.

 <ul>
 <li>label</li>